Maya (2015 Pakistani film): Marketing

-A teaser trailer and poster was revealed by official Facebook on 2 May 2015.
+A teaser trailer and poster were revealed by official Facebook on 2 May 2015.
 The film trailer was reviewed by DAWN.com as "Given that a good screenplay and creative cinematography couldn't save Siyaah from a poor box office performance, Maya can hardly be expected to haunt the audience."

 Release

-The film had its premiere at Super Cinema in Lahore on June 11, 2015 and the film was released nationwide on the next day (June 12).
+The film had its premiere at Super Cinema in Lahore on 11 June 2015, and the film was released nationwide on the next day (12 June).

-Reception

-Critical response

-Momin Ali Munshi of Galaxy Lollywood reviewed the film 3/5 stars and verdicts as "This horror film by Jawad Bashir should definitely be on every horror fans weekend list as it has its fair share of scares and makes for an entertaining watch."